huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ---

-# data processing for 5' data
+# Data processing for 5' data
 The workflows of data of scCAT-seq 5', C1 CAGE, C1 STRT and Arguel et al. are similar.
 Here is the scCAT-seq 5' data processing workflow.
 To see detail imformation of other data processing, please see C1_CAGE_5_data_processing.sh, C1_STRT_5_data_processing.sh and Arguel_et_al_5_data_processing.sh.

 ## Prepare